Teichlab/cellity/README.md

 to time.
 Please do try it and contact me with bug reports, feedback, feature requests, questions and suggestions to improve the package.

-Tomislav Ilicic & Davis McCarthy, Februrary 2016
+Tomislav Ilicic & Davis McCarthy, February 2016